earthly/earthly/docs/guides/satellites.md

 As builds often handle sensitive pieces of data, Satellites are designed with security in mind.
 Here are some of Earthly's security considerations:

+* Satellite instances run in isolated VMs, with restricted local networking, and are only accessible by users you invite onto the platform.
 * Network communication and data at rest is secured using industry state of the art practices.
-* Satellite instances run in sandboxed, isolated environments are are only accessible by users you invite onto the platform.
 * The cache is not shared between satellites.
 * Secrets used as part of the build are only kept in-memory temporarily, unless they are part of the [Earthly Cloud Secrets storage](../cloud-secrets.md), in which case they are encrypted at rest.
 * In addition, Earthly is pursuing SOC 2 compliance.
+Type I ETA Fall 2022, Type II ETA Summer 2023.
 * To read more about Earthly's security practices please see the [Security page](https://earthly.dev/security).

 ## Getting started